fkim126/GAM/README.md

 # Deprovisioning Chromebooks in Bulk
 In this phase of the tutorial, I'll show you how to collect your Chromebook data and filter them so we have a final list of Chromebooks that needs to be deprovisioned.

 1. We want to first login to our Google Admin Console and go to the Devices tab -> Chrome -> Devices.
 Once we are on this page, we want to export all the provisioned devices.
-After downloading the exported CSV filled with provisioned Chromebooks, we then want to filter from the list what Chromebooks need to be deprovisioned (keep the as the original).
+After downloading the exported CSV filled with provisioned Chromebooks, we then want to filter from the list what Chromebooks need to be deprovisioned (keep the headers as the original).
 Create a new CSV file called devices.csv, containing the filtered list of Chromebooks that need to be deprovisioned.
 ![image](https://user-images.githubusercontent.com/73561003/228612684-0f1cc8dd-288a-4f3c-8de2-058571614a6f.png)

 2. Once we have the devices.csv file ready, we want to open a new command prompt and change directory to where the devices.csv file is located.
 For the final step, here is the GAM command to deprovision Chromebooks in the devices.csv by ```deviceId```: